spryker/docker-sdk/docs/09-troubleshooting.md

 ***

-This document contains solutions to the most common issues related to docker/sdk.
+This document contains solutions to the most common issues related to the Docker SDK.

 ### Troubleshooting installation